5 Reasons You Didn’t Know For Vaginal Bleeding After Sex

-Next, let us look at Vaginal Dryness as another cause for bleeding after sex.
+Next, let us look at Vaginal Dryness as another cause of bleeding after sex.

 The hormone estrogen is important for maintaining the healthy tissues of the vaginal tract.

-Dryness makes it more likely that during sex when tissues rub together, it could be painful resulting in vaginal bleeding and from the vulva.
+Dryness makes it more likely that during sex, when tissues rub together, it could be painful, resulting in bleeding from the vaginal and the vulva.